Symptoms of citrus canker

 Overview of Canker:

-Citrus canker is believed to have originated in Southeast Asia and is extremely persistent once it becomes established in an area.
+Citrus canker is believed to have originated in Southeast Asia and is highly persistent once it becomes established in an area.
 In an attempt to eradicate the disease, entire citrus groves have been destroyed.
-This highlights the importance of early detection and treatment to prevent the spread of the disease.
+It is crucial to detect and treat the disease early to stop it from spreading.

 What Are Citrus Canker Disease Symptoms?